-You are automatically entitled to the enhanced rate of the daily living component if you are suffering from a progressive illness where death could reasonably be expected within twelve months.
-You still need to apply, but will not have to satisfy the 3-month waiting period or the presence test.
+You are automatically entitled to the enhanced rate of the daily living component if you are terminally ill and death could reasonably be expected within twelve months.
+You still need to apply but will not have to satisfy the 3-month waiting period or the presence test.
 You will need to satisfy the disability conditions to qualify for the mobility component but won't have to complete a separate form.

-Your claim is referred to as a 'special rules' claim if you are terminally ill and can be 'fast-tracked'.
+Your claim is referred to as a 'special rules' claim if you are terminally ill and can be 'fasttracked'.
 It's important to state this.
-Ask your doctor if they can provide you with a DS I 500 or SR1 form to send in with your claim form.
+Ask your doctor, consultant or specialist nurse/doctor if they can complete a SR1 form for you to send in with your claim form detailing your condition.
 You will not have to attend a medical.
 Special rules PIP claims can be made by another person on behalf of a terminally ill person without their knowledge or consent.

-6. How to claim
+How to claim 6.